Logo

 Jewish Values:

 Jewish tradition teaches us that the selection of leaders is not a privilege but a collective responsibility.
 Rabbi Yitzchak taught that “a ruler is not to be appointed unless the community is first consulted” (Babylonian Talmud, B’rachot 55a).
-In keeping with the insight of this teaching, it is the duty of all who cherish democracy to ensure that all eligible citizens are afforded the opportunity to vote and have their votes counted.
-The Reform Jewish Movement, long believing that the right to vote is fundamental to American democracy, strongly supports legislation that protects the rights of all citizens to exercise the right to vote.
+Our tradition tells us: atem nitzavim hayom kulchem (Deut.
+29:9) - we are all called to stand before God and actively shape our collective future.
+In keeping with the insight of these teachings, it is our duty to ensure that all eligible citizens are afforded the opportunity to vote and have their votes counted.
+The Reform Jewish Movement, knowing that the right to vote is fundamental to American democracy, strongly supports legislation that protects the rights of all citizens to vote without obstacle.

 For More Information:

-For more information on this issue, contact Eisendrath Legislative Assistant Noé Granados at ngranados@rac.org.
+For more information on this issue, contact Eisendrath Legislative Assistant Eric Goldberg

 Please note that a small number of Capitol Hill offices impose a strict character limit for incoming constituent emails.
 If you receive an error notification that your message is too long or cannot be sent, please manually shorten the message.
 This character limit is not controlled by the Religious Action Center or VoterVoice platform.